Mikeriess/llama33_resources/readme.md

-# Repo with resources for finetuning and running llama models
+# Repo with resources llama-3.3 finetuning

 This repo simulates the setup on AI Factory cluster.